Chenge11/smart-safe/README.md

-Master and Slave using ESP
+# Using ESP Now

-#Using ESP Now
+Master and Slave ESP